Some key UN Women partners include the following:

 Zonta International: Towards Ending Violence

 Zonta International and Zonta International Foundation have been longstanding partners of UN Women and crucial allies in global efforts to end violence against women.
-Since 2008, support for UN Women’s Safe Cities programmes have resulted in improvements in infrastructure and security measures to prevent violence in urban spaces.
-Zonta’s continued strong support of the UN Women–managed UN Trust Fund to End Violence against Women has helped expand much-needed services for women and girl survivors of violence.
+Since 2008, Zonta funding for UN Women’s Safe Cities programmes have resulted in improvements in infrastructure and security measures to prevent violence in urban spaces.
+Zonta’s continued strong support and funding of the UN Women–managed UN Trust Fund to End Violence against Women has helped expand much-needed services for women and girl survivors of violence.
 The partnership has also made it possible to invest in strategies to prevent violence, such as by mobilizing communities around cultures of non-violence, and engaging men and boys to stand up against it.
 Zonta-backed programmes make significant contributions to global knowledge on what works in stopping violence.